tinsaeabreham45/potato_detection/README.md

 # Potato Defect Detection using YOLOv11s

 This project demonstrates the process of training a YOLOv11s object detection model to identify different types of potatoes, including damaged, defected, and sprouted ones, using a custom dataset.
-The training and prediction are performed using the Ultralytics YOLO library, leveraging a GPU environment (like Google Colab).
+The training and prediction are performed using the Ultralytics YOLO library, leveraging a GPU environment (Colab).

 ## Project Overview